 Special Assessment Fees vs Reserve Fund Contributions

 Because community expenses are privately funded, HOA communities and similar types of planned neighborhoods must develop an effective strategy for meeting them.
 Most communities employ one of two strategies to pay for expected and unexpected expenses: using special assessment fees, or using money from the community reserve fund, which should be funded under the guidance of a community management professional.
+Eventually a community will want to make a decision, special assessment fees vs reserve fund contributions.
 Below is an overview of how special assessment fees compare to reserve fund contributions for paying expenses.

 Preference of Residents

 In most HOA communities, residents prefer to contribute a set amount of money to the reserve fund on a scheduled basis instead of being hit with special assessment fees.
 Ultimately, making reserve fund contributions allows residents to financially plan for the year ahead, and feel assured that special assessment fees would only be used in the most dire circumstances.

 A major reason why community management professionals recommend communities to have reserve funds is to pay for major, planned expenses, such as roof replacement for common buildings.
 When the reserve fund receives enough contributions, these types of major expenses can be afforded without the hassle of passing and trying to collect special assessment fees.

 Paying High-End Costs